-The aim of the WHO’s STH control strategy is to reduce morbidity caused by the disease and by periodically treating all at-risk populations until the intensity of the infection is reduced.
+The aim of the WHO’s intestinal worm control strategy is to reduce morbidity caused by the disease and by periodically treating all at-risk populations until the intensity of the infection is reduced.
 At-risk populations include pre-school children; school-age children; women of childbearing age including pregnant women in their second and third trimesters, and breastfeeding women; and adults in certain high-risk occupations.

 There are two fast-acting, safe, effective, and inexpensive drugs available to treat intestinal worms: albendazole and mebendazole.
 Both drugs are easy to administer by non-medical personnel and are donated through the WHO (GlaxoSmithKline provides albendazole and Johnson & Johnson donates mebendazole) to Ministries of Health for intestinal worm control programs.

 To break the cycle of transmission, it is essential that intestinal worm treatment efforts be accompanied by health and hygiene education that encourage healthy behaviors and by the provision of adequate sanitation in resource-poor settings.